Glenside Museum

 Glenside Museum is situated within the Glenside Campus of the University of the West of England in Fishponds, Bristol, England.

 The museum was founded by Dr Donal F. Early; a consultant psychiatrist at Glenside Hospital from the 1950s.
 He collected items of memorabilia and started a collection on the balcony of the dining hall of Glenside.
 When the building closed, the collection was re-located to the Glenside Chapel, and the collection slowly was built up to the museum it is today.
 The chapel was built in 1861 and is a grade II listed building.
 The museums collection consists of a wide range of paraphernalia and images from the life of Glenside Hospital (previously known as the Bristol Lunatic Asylum, Beaufort War Hospital in World War I, then Bristol Mental Hospital) and of the local Learning disability Hospitals of the Stoke Park Group and the Burden Neurological Institution.
 The museum has drawings and paintings by the accomplished artist Dennis Reed who painted images of life at Glenside during the 1950s.
 These painting are located in the chancel.
 The museum depends on donations from the public, and there is a booking fee for events and exhibits at the museum.

 Exhibits include several early Electroconvulsive therapy (ECT) machines.
+Photographs taken of patients from the 1890s are on display at the museum, accompanied by information into their lives and care, researched by retired mental health nurse Paul Tobia.